Jackson Mount takes us into the forest with Growing Solidarity, a mutual aid project working with refugee migrants

 It’s a beautiful display of kinship rooted in the local community, and thankfully photographer Jackson Mount stumbled upon it by chance in 2020 and took to his camera to capture it all.
 “I randomly followed a route which led me to a small farm house surrounded by a few parked cars and caravans.
 In the front garden, a man with long blonde hair and his dog were lying in the grass, we got chatting and he told me that he lived there as part of a co-operative who grow and sell hemp products,” Jackson explains.
 From there, Jackson was invited to come down and volunteer with the farm.
 “These images are the product of my time with Growing Solidarity,” he says.
 “Time spent playing, chatting, planting, eating, looking and being.”

-The series perfectly captures that innate sense of wonder without ever looking down or infantilising its subjects.
+The series perfectly captures that innate sense of wonder while at the same time communicating an energy of familiarity and ease in its subjects.
 Every photo radiates with positivity, much like Growing Solidarity does itself.
 “We aim to empower each other, sharing and building skills together, while also making space to explore what happens inside us, between us and around us,” Sophe explains.
 “Unfortunately, many of the members of the growing solidarity community live in cramped temporary accommodation in Reading town centre with no access to cooking facilities, green spaces, places to meet as a community or communal areas.”
 Thus, Jackson’s photo series serves more as a simple personal project.
-It works as a twofold: one, showing off Jackson’s incredible prowess as a wonderfully skilled and thoughtful photographer, and two as a means of highlighting the incredible work Sophe is doing with the farm.
+It works as a twofold: one, showing off Jackson’s incredible prowess as a wonderfully skilled and thoughtful photographer, and two as a means of highlighting the beauty in community collaboration that the project demonstrates.

 “Structures of power that govern our world have made it appear that there is no alternative society to the one we live in now, and as individuals living under capitalism we have been encouraged to become increasingly divided from one another and these bonds have been stretched even further, necessarily but painfully nonetheless, by the events of the last three years,” Jackson summarises.
 “Projects like Growing Solidarity represent the possibility of something different, the importance of thinking of new ways of being in the world, of being with the land and of being together.”